qoryhanisagal/butterfly_sing/README.md

 # 🦋 Flask App + Git + SSH: Class 1 Notes

+---

+### 📝 Overview

+This project is part of **Class 1** in the Full Stack Development Immersion program.
+It introduces foundational concepts in Flask, Git, and SSH through the creation of a simple web application.
+The app is designed to demonstrate how to:

+- Structure a Flask project using best practices
+- Create and test HTTP GET routes
+- Return data using Python dictionaries formatted as JSON
+- Use Git to track and commit changes
+- Generate and add an SSH key to GitHub for secure version control

+The application includes two routes:
+- `/` – A welcome message with guidance
+- `/aboutme` – A profile dictionary returned as a JSON response

+---

 ## 🚀 Flask Basics: Starting a Web Application

 ### 1. Importing from Flask